benrosenberg/stackto/README.md

 ```bash
 python interpreter.py /path/to/file.stackto
 ```

+## Grammar

+StackTo's grammar is pretty simple.
+See [grammar.md](grammar.md).

+## Evaluation pseudocode

+Evaluating a StackTo program is also rather simple.
+See [evaluation_pseudocode.md](evaluation_pseudocode.md) for a general idea of how programs are evaluated, statement by statement.

 ## TODO list

 The initial version of this language was put together in a weekend, so there are lots of things that remain to be done.